OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 ## Conclusion

 [Summarize the major outcomes of your project, reflect on the research findings, and clearly state the conclusions you've drawn from the study.]

+Sentiment analysis: Topics like Cultural Diversity, Firearms Public Safety, and Law Enforcement tend to have more negative feelings due to the controversial nature of these discussions, which often touch on sensitive and polarizing issues.
+These discussions often cause strong negative emotions and frustrations in the community, showing bigger societal issues like discrimination, racism, politics, and religion.
+Understanding these feelings helps us track public opinion and predict how the community might react.

 ## Contributions